Murders of Andrew Bagby and Zachary Turner: Investigations and findings

 On 3 May 2006, a disciplinary board convened by the College of Physicians and Surgeons of Newfoundland and Labrador found Doucet guilty of professional misconduct for his involvement in helping to post Turner's $75,000 bail.
 He was ordered to pay a fine of $10,000—covering one-third of the $30,000 incurred by the college for the inquiry—and was ordered to undergo psychiatric counseling.
 Doucet said he was "disappointed" by the verdict, while David Bagby stated that he was happy with the precedent his case would be setting.
 According to filmmaker Kurt Kuenne, Doucet later left Newfoundland and relocated elsewhere in Canada.

+Dr. John Doucet would pass away in 2026 in Nova Scotia.

 In October 2006, Winnipeg-based coroner Peter Markesteyn released the Turner Review and Investigation, which concluded that Zachary's death was preventable and criticised Newfoundland and Labrador's social services system for failing to protect the child from his mother, stating, "Nowhere did I find any ongoing assessment of the safety needs of the children."
 Markesteyn specifically cited poor communication between social services officials, who worked on the presumption of Turner's innocence throughout the case and became more concerned for her welfare than for Zachary's.
 Markesteyn ultimately concluded that internal disagreements between caseworkers and managers weren't openly discussed and that an intervention by an outside office should have been made.
 The provincial Government of Newfoundland and Labrador accepted the report's conclusions and its 29 recommendations.